-- 16. Pursuant to DEPP 6.5A.4G, if the Authority considers the figure arrived at after Step 3 to be insufficient to deter the firm which committed the breach, or other firms, from committing further or similar breaches, then the Authority may increase the penalty. - 17.
-In the Authority's view, the Step 3 figure of £509,798 represents a sufficient deterrent to Bar and others, and has not increased the penalty at Step 4.

-18. Step 4 is therefore £509,798.
+- 17. Pursuant to DEPP 6.5B.4G, if the Authority considers the figure arrived at after Step 3 is insufficient to deter the individual who committed the breach, or others, from committing further or similar breaches, then the Authority may increase the penalty. - 18.
+The Authority considers that the Step 3 figure of \pounds 55,266 represents a sufficient deterrent to Mr Redgrave and others, and so has not increased the penalty at Step 4. - 19.
+Step 4 is therefore £55,266.